cchudzicki-ocw-testing/16.001-fall-2021/content/pages/readings.md

 ---
 content_type: page
-description: 'This page provides the reading assignments for each topic in the MIT course 16.001 Unified Engineering: Materials and Structures of Fall 2021.'
+description: 'This page provides the reading assignments for each topic in the MIT course 16.001 Unified Engineering: Materials and Structures of Fall 2021taught by Raul Radovitzky.'
 draft: false
 title: Readings
 uid: 59a0dec9-e4ea-4194-b446-396e4b281635